-During the year under review, the Group fulfilled its obligations by successfully submitting, on a quarterly basis, the Capital Adequacy Reports.
+During the year under review, the Company's own funds never dropped below its own funds requirement and the Company fulfilled its obligations by successfully submitting, on a quarterly basis, the Capital Adequacy Reports.

 4.4.2.
 Concentration risk requirements